xenartist/x1-wiki/README.md

 # Awesome XEN

-A Curated List of XEN Crypto Ecosystem.
+A curated list of XEN Crypto Ecosystem.

 [TOC]